-- 1. As for the server, we initialize the Ice run time by calling Ice::initialize. - 2.
+- 1. As for the server, we initialize the lce run time by creating an Ice:: CommunicatorHolder object, which creates and holds an Ice:: Communicator. - 2.
 The next step is to obtain a proxy for the remote printer.
 We create a proxy by calling stringToProxy on the communicator, with the string "SimplePrinter:default -p 10000".
 Note that the string contains the object identity and the port number that were used by the server.
 (Obviously, hard-coding object identities and port numbers into our applications is a bad idea, but it will do for now; we will see more architecturally sound ways of doing this when we discuss IceGrid.) - 3.
-The proxy returned by stringToProxy is of type Ice::ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
+The proxy returned by stringToProxy is of type Ice::ObjectPrx, which is at the root of the inheritance tree for interfaces.
 But to actually talk to our printer, we need a proxy for a Printer interface, not an Object interface.
-To do this, we need to do a down-cast by calling PrinterPrx::checkedCast.
+To do this, we need to do a down-cast by calling checkedCast<PrinterPrx>.
 A checked cast sends a message to the server, effectively asking "is this a proxy for a Printer interface?"
 If so, the call returns a proxy to a Printer; otherwise, if the proxy denotes an interface of some other type, the call returns a null proxy. - 4.
-We test that the down-cast succeeded and, if not, throw an error message that terminates the client. - 5.
+We test that the down-cast succeeded and, if not, throw a runtime_error that terminates the client. - 5.
 We now have a live proxy in our address space and can call the printString method, passing it the time-honored "Hello World!" string.
 The server prints that string on its terminal.